-Oven spring is what happens to a loaf of bread when it is suddenly hit by high heat.
+Oven spring is what happens to a loaf of bread when exposed to high heat.
 A preheated hot oven will cause your loaf to “spring” up.
-This creates a lighter and more airy crumb.
-This especially applies to rustic bread.
+Extreme heat creates a lighter and more airy crumb, especially in rustic bread.

 **Bread machines don’t heat much higher than 350˚F. Add to that the fact that your bread dough is already sitting in the bread machine oven as it preheats.
-This makes it hard to get a good oven spring and a crispy crust with a bread machine.
+That’s why it’s challenging to get a good oven spring and a crispy crust with a bread machine.
 It’s one more reason to use the DOUGH cycle and bake your bread in a conventional oven.

 14. Did you let your loaf cool completely before slicing it?

-Loaves of bread can take from 1-3 hours to cool depending on their size.
+Loaves of bread can take from 1-3 hours to cool, depending on their size.
 During this time, the starches are still moving around and settling down.
-If the bread is cut too early, the crumb may be gummy, moist, and dense.
+Consequently, slicing the bread too early may cause a gummy and dense crumb.

 Temperature and climate issues: